TobiasPSP/doneland_sources/Components/Power/Battery/readme.md

 # Batteries

-> Batteries Are Portable Power Sources.
-Discardable And Rechargeable Battery Types Both Have Their Specific Use Cases
+> Portable Power Sources That Can Be Discardable Or Rechargeable

 A battery cell stores energy chemically, and can supply this energy as electrical current.
 That's the common denominator of all battery cells.
 From here, it can get more complex: